-It is also very easy for you to connect with other services, like Netlify, which additionally makes you work way much easier and faster.
+It is also very easy for you to connect with other services, like Netlify, which additionally makes your work way much easier and faster.

-React’s ecosystem is one of the most rapidly growing open-source environment in web development history.
+React’s ecosystem is one of the most rapidly growing open-source environments in web development history.

-The number of projects built around this technology increase exponentially each month.
+The number of projects built around this technology increases exponentially each month.

 Thanks to this popularity and heavy usage, React is becoming the number one front-end choice even for many big projects, and many big players (like Sitecore, or Meteor).

 Because of lots of contributors and an extremely active community, React documentation is getting better each and every day, and most of the issues that have been ever reported are fixed now.